Peter-32/Train-30-Time-Series/README.md

   - X Use last 10 days as the test set
   - X Chose not to use CV because I don't want to tune the algorithms
   - X Check the average and persistence MAPE 1 day ahead
+  - !!!
+Might be that Date is not dropped for modeling, check X variable.
+Make sure lag shows up in data prepared etc.  Why isn't lag there yet.
   - Check Auto ARIMA MAPE 1 day ahead
   - Check lag 8 Random Forest MAPE 1 day ahead
   - Record all results in a pandas then CSV file